The Darkside of the Olympics for Horses

 The Disillusioned Dream

-It happened on a Tuesday during the worst week of my life.
-An unexpected time for an epiphany.
+It wasn’t the best Tuesday, and a rather unexpected day for an epiphany.
 Everything around me was crumbling.
-My once perfect relationship was disintegrating in a flurry of abuse.
-Depression had locked its brutal claws on me from head to toe.
+My once-perfect relationship was disintegrating in a flurry of abuse, and depression’s dark veil descended upon me.
 As an American living in Australia, I felt alone with no secure sense of home.
-Yep, this was not the best Tuesday.

-But I did have something that I knew would never let me down.
-Something that had always saved me during tough times in the past.
-A world I understood better than my own.
-Horses.
-And on this Tuesday I was photographing top equestrians during an Olympic training clinic.
-As my camera clicked away, the power and majesty of these graceful creatures distracting me from my woes, something began to happen through my viewfinder.
-A moment of awakening.
-I saw, as if for the first time, the pain, stress and abuse these beloved horses were enduring.
+Thankfully I did have something that had always been my savior during tough times—horses.
+On this particular Tuesday I was photographing top equestrians during an Olympic training clinic.
+As my camera clicked away allowing the power and majesty of these graceful creatures to distract me from my woes, a shattering revelation shifted my reality in the blink of an eye.
+Through my viewfinder, I saw, as if for the first time, the pain, stress and abuse these beloved horses were enduring.

-Over the next week, I couldn't get away from thinking about the images I had captured.
-The horse who had sliced his belly open jumping over the arena fence shifted in my mind from suffering a momentary lapse of concentration to bearing the consequences of a desperate attempt to escape.
-The white-lathered foam streaming from the mouth and nose of another was no longer the result of simple exertion, but the manifestation of misery.
-And there was the mare who was dangerously overheating because stress had shut down her ability to perspire.
-I realised the way I had viewed the human/horse relationship was completely and shockingly wrong.
+Throughout the following week, the images I captured inundated my mind.
+The horse who sliced his belly open jumping over the arena fence shifted from suffering a momentary lapse of concentration to bearing the consequences of a desperate attempt to escape.
+The white-lathered foam frothing from the mouth and nose of another was no longer the result of simple exertion, but the manifestation of misery.
+And the mare who was dangerously overheating, not from the warmth of the sun but because stress had shut down her ability to perspire.
 I felt sick.
 There had to be another way.
-Must be.
-A better way to connect with horses in a meaningful way without making their lives miserable.
+My entire being knew there was a way to meaningfully connect with horses without making their lives miserable.

-Was there another way?
-That’s what I wanted to find out.
-My search led me to John Chatterton.
-A natural horseman living in Australia.
-John showed me the secrets of bonding with horses without domination.
-He began to chip at my traditional notions of horsemanship.
-He showed me another way of connection between horse and human through communication, allowance, patience and non-judgement.
+I was determined to find a better way.
+My quest led me to John Chatterton, a natural horseman living in Australia.
+He began to chip away at my traditional notions of horsemanship, sharing the secrets of bonding without domination.
+He showed me how to connect with horses using communication, allowance, patience and non-judgment.
 There was no turning back.
-I continued to develop knowledge and skill.
 Eventually, I discovered Stormy May, whose film The Path of the Horse introduced me to Alexander Nevzorov and Klaus Ferdinand Hempfling.
-They proved that it was possible to ride at an exceptionally high level with no gear at all.
+They proved it was possible to ride at an exceptionally high level with no tack at all.
+So why, I wondered, did the highly skilled Olympians use double bridles, spurs and whips?

-For the next 16 years, I trained with numerous coaches and mentors.
-I was able to differentiate between masters and showmen.
+For the next sixteen years, I trained with countless coaches and mentors developing my knowledge and skills.
+I could differentiate between the masters and showmen.
 I saw many wannabe gurus peddling their natural horsemanship clinics, books and DVDs promoting methods even more violent than the worst dressage techniques.
-I called it ‘natural horsemanshit’ and I could smell it from a mile away.
-Separating the wheat from the chaff, I sifted through many approaches and so-called ‘experts’ until I found the most gifted teachers with incredible insight into the practice of compassionate horsemanship.
+I called it ‘natural horsemanshit’ and I could smell it a mile away.
+Separating the wheat from the chaff, I sifted through many approaches and so-called experts until I found the most gifted teachers with incredible insight into the practice of genuine, compassionate horse humanship.

 And then something surprising began to occur.
-What started as a search for practical application and new principles of horsemanship, transformed into a journey of life lessons.
-In combination with the wisdom learned from the horses, I realised the perspective and qualities that improved our experience with horses could affect every other aspect of life.
-The conversations I had with top horse experts revealed common themes of compassionate connection with horses and all animals, of expanding our awareness, and of the way nature is guiding us towards conscious evolution.
+What began as a search for practical application and new principles of horsemanship transformed into a journey of life lessons.
+In combination with the wisdom learned from the horses, I realized the perspective and qualities that improved our experience with horses could impact every aspect of life.
+The conversations I had with these equine specialists revealed common themes of connection with horses and all animals, of expanding our awareness (especially of ourselves), and the way nature is guiding us toward conscious evolution.

 The Parable of the Roast

 A little girl was watching her mother prepare a roast for the oven, carefully cutting the ends off both sides before placing it in the pan.
 The girl asked, "Why do you cut the ends off, mom?"
-And her mother replied, "Because my mother taught me how to cook and this is the way she did it."
+Her mother replied, "Because my mother taught me how to cook and this is the way she did it."
 So the next time the little girl saw her grandmother, she asked, "Grandmother, why do you cut the ends off the roast before putting it in the oven?"
 And her grandmother replied, "Because that's the way my mother showed me how to do it."
-Luckily, the little girl's great grandmother was still alive and the little girl went to visit her.
-The girl asked her great grandmother the same question and her great grandmother said, "Because many, many years ago, we only could afford a small oven.
-I had a pan that fitted inside it perfectly, but it was a wee bit small for a roast.
-So I always had to cut the ends off to make it fit."
+Luckily, the little girl's great-grandmother was still alive, and the little girl went to visit her.
+The girl asked her great-grandmother the same question and her great-grandmother said, "Because many, many years ago, we could only afford a small oven.
+I had a pan that fitted inside it perfectly, but it was a wee bit small for a roast, so I always had to cut the ends off to make it fit."
 "Aah," said the little girl.
 "Now I understand.
 Mother and grandmother just did it exactly as you had done.
 They learned how but forgot to ask why."

 My training had taught me how and now I was asking why?
 Why do I want to ride?
 Why do I use a bit?
 Why do I put shoes on my horses?
-Why do I keep them in a stable?
-Why do I spend my very limited time here on Earth doing so many things on autopilot?
-Why was I taught so many things that I now feel are incorrect?
+Why do I keep my horse in a stable at night?
+Why do I spend my very limited time here on earth doing things on autopilot?
+Why was I taught so much that I now feel is incorrect?

 Altering Beliefs

 Releasing a belief system is a whole process in itself.
-Each time I’ve upgraded my beliefs, it feels like I have lifted the veil on a lie I’ve been fed.
-I’ve realised I have taken on society’s ideas of what is ‘normal’ without investigating the consequences.
-I haven’t seen what has previously been invisible to me – my cultural blind spots.
-One of horses’ many gifts is that they can lay bare our unconscious assumptions, increasing our awareness of ourselves and our behaviours.
+Each time I upgraded a belief, it felt like I lifted the veil on a lie I had been fed, where I took on society’s ideas of what was considered normal without even investigating the consequences.
+I neglected to sense what was invisible, my cultural blind spots.
+Horses can lay bare our unconscious assumptions, increasing our awareness of our thought patterns and behaviors.

 I began to question everything.
-Why do horses need to be ridden with a bit and a whip, or even ridden at all?
+Why do I want to ride horses?
 Why do I have to go to school, get good grades, go to university, get a good job, make money, buy a house, have children and then teach them to do the same thing?
-I realised what I had been told wasn’t necessarily true and it wasn’t the only way.
-My first reaction was anger.
-Yet I had to move on from the anger to look at my choices.
+I realized what I had been told wasn’t necessarily true and it most certainly wasn’t the only way.
+My first reaction was outrage.
+Yet, I had to move on from the anger and take a closer look at my choices.
 What would I like to do?
 What’s the alternative?
-Maybe another option is better.
+Is there another option?
 Maybe I want to do things differently to what I was taught.

 Finding what works for you requires deep exploration.
 Our hopes and dreams are often thwarted by obstacles.
-When you come up against an obstacle, whether with a horse or in your own life, at some point you have a choice to create a new possibility.
+When you come up against an obstacle, whether with a horse or in another part of your life, at some point you have a choice to create a new possibility.
 I have found that the most difficult horses and most challenging life situations, the ones that have rocked me to the core, are the exact situations I needed to experience in order to grow.
-This is not necessarily easy.
-I often encourage my clients to continue working with a difficult or traumatised horse because those horses are the ones that stretch them into becoming more skilled and more compassionate.
-The trick is to fall in love with the obstacle.
+This is not necessarily easy or fun.
+Yet, I often encourage clients to continue working with a difficult or traumatized horse because those horses are the ones that stretch us, and sometimes force us, into growing.
+Often, when you look back at what you have been through, what you have learned and who you have become, you can appreciate the obstacle that catalyzed your growth.

-When everything falls apart and nothing is working, if you’re willing to let go, you will create space for the new.
-Although we don’t have the power to change anything outside ourselves, we do have the power to change how we see a situation, to see apparent negativity as an opportunity to grow.
-Oftentimes it's easier to see the benefit in hindsight.
-The choice we make in each moment is to evolve and expand, or to stay stuck and contracted.
+Although we do not have the power to change anything outside ourselves, we do have the power to change how we see it and to view apparent negativity as an opportunity.
+Oftentimes it's easier to see the benefit in hindsight, but the choice we make in each moment is either to evolve and expand, or to stay stuck in a repetitive pattern.

 Most people say they want a connection with horses.
-What I've learned is that connection occurs in the apparent nothingness of each moment.
-It’s not striving, it’s not doing, it’s spending relaxing time together without an agenda.
-Nobody can learn or connect in a state of survival or anxiety.
-The stressed horses at that Olympic dressage trial could not learn or connect.
-When there is expectation towards a certain outcome, then there is a tension that makes it impossible to attain connection or oneness.
-We need to drop the expectations and shift our perspective to see what’s really happening.
+What I have learned is that connection occurs in the apparent nothingness of each moment.
+It’s not striving or doing, it’s spending relaxing time together with no agenda.
+Nobody can learn or connect in a state of survival or anxiety, just as the stressed horses at that Olympic dressage trial could not learn or connect.
+When there is expectation toward a certain outcome, there is a tension that makes it impossible to attain connection or grace.
+Once we let go of our expectations and shift our perspective, we can surrender to the truth of what is really happening.

 Wisdom from the Horses

-Horses have taught me to question my beliefs.
-For example, how can I love animals and then eat them?
-How can I change the world if I can’t change what I eat for breakfast?
-How can I say that I love my horse unconditionally and yet train him to be obedient so that I can ride him whenever I want?
-This is not love, this is use.
+We gently ask you to ponder your beliefs.
+For example, how can you love animals and also eat them?
+How can you change the world if you can’t change what you eat for breakfast?
+How can you say that you love your horse unconditionally and yet train them to be obedient to your every whim?
+Is this love or is this mere use?

 This is the shift in perspective in my work w the horses.